-A Total of 78 species of birds have been recorded at Fannyside Muir since the start of monitoring in 2014 (and a further 11 just outside the site).
+A Total of 83 species of birds have been recorded at Fannyside Muir since the start of monitoring in 2014 (and a further 10 just outside the site).
 During the spring of 2016, daily surveys for nest building activity were carried-out while the second phase of restoration work was underway (March- May).
-Records of 9 breeding species (singing & courtship, nest building, feeding young, and presence of newly fledged birds) were recorded during site visits, all of which are either Amber-listed or Red-listed species in the Birds of Conservation Concern List (BoCC) (Eaton et al.(2015) Birds of Conservation Concern 4: the population status of birds in the United Kingdom, Channel Islands and Isle of Man.
-British Birds 108, 708-746.
-Available online at www. britishbirds. co.uk/wp-content/uploads/2014/07/BoCC4.pdf
+Records of 14 breeding species (singing & courtship, nest building, feeding young, and presence of newly fledged birds) were recorded during site visits in 2018.
+Amber-listed or Red-listed species in the Birds of Conservation Concern List (BoCC) (Eaton et al. 2009) are indicated.

-Breeding species recorded in 2017
+Breeding species recorded in 2018

-Cuckoo (Cuculus canorus) (Red listed)
+Canada goose (Branta canadensis) Cuckoo (Cuculus canorus) (Red listed)

 Curlew (Numenius arquata).
 (Amber listed)

 Mallard (Anas platyrhynchos) (Amber listed)

-Meadow pipit (Anthus pratensis) (Amber listed).
+Meadow pipit (Anthus pratensis) (Amber listed)

-Redshank (Tringa totanus).
-(Amber listed).
+Redshank (Tringa tetanus).
+(Amber listed)

 Reed bunting (Emberiza schoeniclus) (Amber listed)

 Skylark (Alauda arvensis).
-(Red listed).
+(Red listed)

 Snipe (Gallinago gallinago) (Amber listed)

+Sedge warbler (Acrocephalus schoenobaenus)

+Teal (Anas crecca) (Amber listed)

 Willow warbler (Phylloscopus trochilus).
-(Amber listed).
+(Amber listed)

+Wren (Troglodytes troglodytes)

-Non-breeding notable species recorded in 2016/ 2017
+Non-breeding notable species recorded in 2017/ 2018

 Taiga bean goose (Anser fabalis fabalis) (Amber listed).
 Winter resident and designated natural feature of the Slamannan Plateau SSSI and SPA.
 Taiga bean geese first began overwintering on the Slamannan Plateau in 1981.
-Numbers vary from year to year, with around 130- 150 birds in the 1990's which has increased in recent years to around 220-300 birds.
+Numbers vary from year to year, with around 130-150 birds in the 1990s which has increased in recent years to around 220-300 birds.
 The geese tend to feed on agricultural fields around the plateau and return at dusk to roost on the Fannyside Lochs or in the bog pool matrix present in the south-east of the core restoration site (Compartment 11).
-The four tagged individuals returned with Taiga bean goose flock to the Slamannan Plateau on the 2nd October 2016, and initially left on the 6th February 2017, however bad weather forced 3 of the geese up to Orkney!
-Two geese returned to the Slamannan Plateau on the 10th of February, and made it to Denmark on the 20th February.
-The remaining bird successfully crossed the North Sea from Orkney on the 2nd March, arriving in Norway on the 3rd March to join the rest of the flock.
-The geese returned to the Slamannan Plateau on the 7th October 2017.
+The geese arrived on the Slamannan Plateau on the 7th October 2017, with at least 214 individuals reported.
+They left for their breeding grounds in Scandinavia between 16th and 21st February 2018.
+It was confirmed during the summer of 2018 that one of the 4 radiocollared birds had died in Sweden.

-Fieldfare (Turdus pilaris) (Red listed) Herring gull (Larus argentatus).
-(Red listed) Lapwing (Vanellus vanellus).
+Fieldfare (Turdus pilaris) (Red listed)

+Herring gull (Larus argentatus).
+(Red listed)

+Lapwing (Vanellus vanellus).
 (Red listed)